portainer/dev-toolkit/README.md

 Developers should be able to customize the environment to their liking (I prefer work with zsh as a shell for example), this dev toolkit was designed to be extended.

-See the `examples/` folder for a list of examples on how you can customize your dev toolkit.
+See the `examples/` and `user-toolkits` folders for a list of examples on how you can customize your dev toolkit.

 All you will need is to build it first: